 Information for parents/carers who are considering educating their child at home.

-Elective Home Education (EHE) is the term used by the Department for Education and Bath & North East Somerset to describe the educational provision made for children whose parents decide to educate them at home instead of sending them to school.
-This is different to home tuition provided by a local authority or education provided by a local authority other than at a school.
+Elective home education is the term used to describe the educational provision made for children whose parents decide to educate them at home instead of sending them to school.

 Parents have a right to educate their children at home and are responsible for providing an efficient, full time and suitable education taking into consideration the child’s age, ability and aptitude as well as any special educational need & disability the child may have.